Code-Institute-Submissions/Niged01-P-Life_DecResub/README.md

     - When I deployed the css was not rendering, this was sorted by moving the file to inside the static file
 - Place holder image
    - The place holder image was not rendering this was because the media file it was in was not in the static moved to that location
+- Post Image not rendering
+   - This was because I had media file inside forum and not on the top level once this was moved everything worked.

 ## Known bugs
 - Mobile menu bar not rendering